How Kerry Condon prepped for the Oscars, according to her red carpet team

 Delegate

 One of the biggest stressors of this period is cooking, it can seem like one endless meal after another with little space to catch your breath in between (let alone your appetite).
 Make sure it’s not you left doing the bulk of it all, or if someone else usually dons the chef’s hat, offer some help.
 Delegating a job to everyone takes the stress off one person and makes the meal more collaborative.
-Let go of being a control freak and give one person the task of roast potatoes, the other the turkey, and someone else can tackle dessert.
+Let go of being a control freak and give one person the task of roasting the potatoes, let someone else look after cooking the turkey, while another volunteer can tackle dessert.
 Easy – and no fighting!

 Get out for a walk